cybercongress/go-cyber/docs/cyberd.md

 Good analogy is observing in quantum mechanics.
 That is why we do not need such things as negative voting.
 Doing this we remove subjectivity out of the protocol and can define proof of relevance.

 ```
-Rank State = rank values stored in one dimensional array and merkle tree of those values.
+Rank state = rank values stored in one dimensional array and merkle tree of those values
 ```

 Each new CID gets unique number.
 Number starts from zero and incrementing by one for each new CID.
 So that we can store rank in one dimensional array where indices are CID numbers.